 With experience, Westwood has incorporated this understanding into his fundraising approach.
 He has continued to shake up the industry, finding additional sources of capital outside the venture world, utilizing his employees' money, and tapping into the line of credit for venture debt.
 He employed a $50K minimum investment on his executive leadership team.
 He found that their hearts were committed to the vision in an incredibly beneficial way for the capital-raising process.

-Westwood learned the hard way that the moment you understand it isn't about you but about those around you, you can move forward in an advantageous way for everyone.
+Westwood learned that the moment you understand it isn't about you but about those around you, you can move forward advantageously for everyone.
 He urges entrepreneurs to lean into the journey, noting, "Leaders should be looking at the journey and making sure they are providing the environment to maximize the learning and creating an environment where there is room for failure."